What is a secured loan against a property, and how do they work? This guide explores everything you need to know.

 The reason for this is that, from a lender’s point of view, the value of your property could decrease, effectively putting you in negative equity.
 The maximum amount you can borrow all boils down to the lender’s LTV.

-As part of your due diligence process, check to ensure that the address and contact details listed on the lender’s official website match those listed on the Financial Conduct Authority register.
+As part of your due diligence process, ensure the address and contact details listed on the lender’s official website match those listed on the Financial Conduct Authority register.

-Do I qualify for a secured homeowner loan with poor credit?
+Do I qualify for a secured loan on a house with poor credit?

 Your credit score matters to lenders when assessing whether or not to approve you for a loan, but not to the extent you might think.